Adblue failure, what next?

 -

-lead to oil dilution and engine damage – the cause must be found and removed as soon as possible .
+lead to oil dilution and engine damage – the cause must be found and removed as soon as possible.

-AdBlue system faults may include:
+AdBlue system faults can relate to:

 -

-electronics (modules, controllers, sensors),
+electronics (modules, control units, sensors),

 -